Blood cancer facts and figures

 - When combined, blood cancers are among the most frequently diagnosed cancers in the Australian community, and the most significant cause of non-preventable cancer death.

-- Up to 7,500 people in Australia are expected to lose their life to blood cancer or related blood disorders this year (ii).
+- Over 5,600 people in Australia are expected to lose their life to blood cancer or related blood disorders this year (ii).

-- Approximately one in seven cancer deaths in Australia will be due to blood cancer (i).
+- Approximately one in nine cancer deaths in Australia will be due to blood cancer (i).

 Frequently asked questions